ObolNetwork/obol-docs/docs/dvk/01_distributed-validator-keys.md

 The Obol Network develops and maintains four core public goods:

--The DVK Launchpad, a CLI tool and User Interface for bootstrapping Distributed Validators
+- The DVK Launchpad, a CLI tool and User Interface for bootstrapping Distributed Validators

--Charon, a middleware client that enables validators to run in a fault-tolerant, distributed manner
+- Charon, a middleware client that enables validators to run in a fault-tolerant, distributed manner

--Obol Managers, a set of solidity smart contracts for the formation of Distributed Validators
+- Obol Managers, a set of solidity smart contracts for the formation of Distributed Validators

--Obol Testnets, a set of on-going public incentivised testnets that enable any sized operator to test their deployment before serving for the mainnet Obol Network.
+- Obol Testnets, a set of on-going public incentivised testnets that enable any sized operator to test their deployment before serving for the mainnet Obol Network.

 #### Working Group Formation